 Costs for treatment of protocol-induced injury to subjects: The sponsor must assume full responsibility for the reasonable and customary cost of medical diagnosis and treatment for protocol-induced injuries, illness or adverse reactions to study subjects.
 It is not acceptable for a sponsor to restrict its responsibility for payment for treatment of protocol-induced injuries to only those injuries directly associated with the administration/use of the study drug or device.
 Sponsor must also be responsible for injuries related to procedures/interventions that are performed solely to satisfy the requirements of the protocol.

 It is also not acceptable for the sponsor to limit its responsibility to immediate or emergency care for protocol-induced injuries.
-It is not acceptable for such arrangements to require billing of third party payors, including government healthcare programs or insurance companies, in lieu of recovery of such costs directly from the sponsor, nor is it acceptable for sponsors to cover only those costs that government or insurance providers do not.
+It is not acceptable for such arrangements to require billing of third-party, payors, including government healthcare programs or insurance companies, in lieu of recovery of such costs directly from the sponsor, nor is it acceptable for sponsors to cover only those costs that government or insurance providers do not.
 Sponsors may not include provisions restricting participation of human subjects on the basis of medical insurance coverage status or the subject's ability to pay.
 Additionally, sponsors may not make payment for injury or illness conditional on the subject following instructions.

 A section of the informed consent document describing payment for protocol-induced injuries must reflect accurately the language in the Clinical Trial Agreement covering the topic of payment for subject injury.
 In the event that a Clinical Trial is deemed to be exempt from this policy, the informed consent document must state accurately how payment for treatment of protocol-induced injuries will be handled, if such payment is available.
-If there are no funds available to pay for the costs of treatment of subject injury, it must be stated clearly that treatment of subject injury will be provided by SIU SOM, but study subjects will be responsible for payment for this treatment.
-The informed consent document must accurately reflect the payment for subject injury language outlined in the contract and final SCRIHS approval is contingent on reconciliation of such language in the informed consent document.
+If there are no funds available to pay for the costs of treatment of the subject injury, it must be stated clearly that treatment of subject injury will be provided by SIU SOM, but study subjects will be responsible for payment for this treatment.
+The informed consent document must accurately reflect the payment for subject injury language outlined in the contract and final SIU Medicine IRB approval is contingent on reconciliation of such language in the informed consent document.

 Note: Some sponsors prefer to address Indemnification, as well as subject injury terms in a separate Letter of Indemnification (LOI).
 This is acceptable as long as the LOI is expressly incorporated in the CTA as an attachment or exhibit to the CTA.